 Most recruiting agencies compete through cold outreach, LinkedIn InMail, and job board postings.
 Almost none have a deliberate AI search presence.
 The agency that publishes placement metrics, salary guides, and specialization pages will capture the growing share of hiring managers and candidates who ask AI "who should I work with?" before contacting anyone.
 The dual-audience challenge (companies AND candidates) means building positive presence now prevents negative sentiment from dominating your AI profile later.

 If creating salary guides and market reports across multiple cities and industries is beyond your bandwidth, that is the problem AEO platforms solve.
 The Loudmink AEO platform writes specialization content and monitors your AI presence across 5 engines, including Reddit.
-Plans from $99/mo.
+Check your visibility or explore plans from $99/mo.
+Marketing and staffing firms managing this for multiple clients can also look at Loudmink for agencies.

 Frequently Asked Questions